-The exchange rate of the kuna against the US dollar and the Swiss franc at the end of November 2021 was higher than at the end of the same month in 2020, reflecting the weakening of the euro against these currencies in global financial markets.
-During the second half of 2021, the strong growth of monetary aggregates continued, with a stronger intensity than in the first six months.
+The exchange rate of the kuna against the US dollar and the Swiss franc at the end of November 2022 was higher than at the end of the same month in 2021, which reflects the weakening of the euro against these currencies in the world financial markets.
+The growth of monetary aggregates slowed down during 2022.

-Graph 8: Average FX rate EUR/HRK in 2021
+Graph 8: Average FX rate EUR/HRK in 2022